bespoyasov/bespoyasov/README.md

 On my blog, some posts refer to code examples.
 Here are some of them:

+- [Clean Architecture on Frontend](https://github.com/bespoyasov/frontend-clean-architecture), how to use the Clean Architecture when writing a React app 🇬🇧🇷🇺
 - [Binary Adder in the Game of Life](https://github.com/bespoyasov/binary-full-adder-in-the-game-of-life), a circuit implementation made with patterns from Conway's Game of Life 🇬🇧🇷🇺
 - [Treees](https://github.com/bespoyasov/treees), a trees images generator built with clean architecture and OOP principles 🇬🇧🇷🇺
 - [Dependency Injection with TypeScript in Practice](https://github.com/bespoyasov/di-ts-in-practice), a logger-timer built using canonical DI 🇬🇧🇷🇺